Gayle Conelly Manchin

-Gayle Conelly Manchin (born June 20, 1947) is an American educator and government official who was the First Lady of West Virginia from 2005 to 2010 and is the current Federal Co-Chair of the Appalachian Regional Commission.
+Gayle Conelly Manchin (born June 20, 1947) is an American educator and government official who was the First Lady of West Virginia from 2005 to 2010 and has served as the Federal Co-Chair of the Appalachian Regional Commission since 2021.
 Manchin previously served as the president of the West Virginia Board of Education from 2013 to 2014 and West Virginia Secretary of Education and the Arts from 2017 until her termination in March 2018.
-She is the wife of former governor and current U.S. Senator Joe Manchin of West Virginia.
+She is the wife of former governor and former U.S. Senator Joe Manchin of West Virginia.

 Early life and education

-Gayle Manchin was raised in Beckley, West Virginia and graduated from Woodrow Wilson High School.
+Manchin was raised in Beckley, West Virginia, and graduated from Woodrow Wilson High School.
 She received both her Bachelor of Arts in language arts and education, and a Master of Arts in reading (now known as the masters in literacy education), from West Virginia University.
 In 1999, she received a second master's degree in educational technology leadership from Salem International University.

 Career

 Manchin has worked as a teacher in the Marion County Public School district and a faculty member at Fairmont State University, where she established the university's inaugural Community Service Learning Program.

 She has also served as Director of the AmeriCorps Promise Fellow Program in West Virginia.
 Additionally, Manchin worked for the Office of Secretary of Education and the Arts, where she established the West Virginia Partnerships to Assure Student Success initiative (WV PASS).

-Gayle Manchin held the position of First Lady of West Virginia from 2005 until 2010 during her husband's term as the state's governor.
+Manchin held the position of First Lady of West Virginia from 2005 until 2010 during her husband's term as the state's governor.
 During her tenure as First Lady, Manchin simultaneously served as the chairperson of the West Virginia Citizen’s Council on Children and Families and Governor’s Healthy Lifestyles Coalition, co-chair of the Governor’s 21st Century Jobs Cabinet and the Intellectual Infrastructure of Vision Shared, and a member of the West Virginia Commission for National and Community Service.

 In 2007, Manchin was appointed to the West Virginia Board of Education from 2007 to 2015.
 She served two terms as the Board of Education's vice president.
 On July 10, 2013, Manchin was elected President of the West Virginia Board of Education for a two-year term.

 In 2016, Manchin was the subject of some controversy when USA Today, a national newspaper, published an article noting that Manchin, upon becoming Board of Education president in 2012, spearheaded a campaign for states to require schools to purchase EpiPens and other medical supplies.
 Eleven states created laws to require schools to stock EpiPens, made by Mylan pharmaceuticals, leading to a "near monopoly" of Mylan's epinephrine autoinjector in the school health sector.
 The article noted the potential for a conflict of interest, as Mylan's CEO, Heather Bresch, is Manchin's daughter.